benroberts999/ampsci/doc/ampsci_input.md

   help;
 }

-You can also access most of the self-documenation directly from the command-line:
+You can also access most of the self-documentation directly from the command-line:

 * `./ampsci -h`
   * Print help info, including input options (same as --help, -?)
 * `./ampsci -m  <ModuleName>`
   * Prints list of available Modules (same as --modules)
   * ModuleName is optional.
-If given, will list avaiable options for that Module
+If given, will list available options for that Module
 * `./ampsci -o <OperatorName>`
   * Prints list of available operators (same as --operators)
   * OperatorName is optional.
-If given, will list avaiable options for Operator
+If given, will list available options for Operator
 * `./ampsci -a <BlockName>`
   * Prints list of available top-level ampsci options (same as --ampsci)
   * BlockName is optional; if given will print options for given ampsci Block